akkadotnet/getakka.net/src/wiki/Dependency injection.md

 Support for additional dependency injection frameworks may be added in the future, but you can easily implement your own by implementing an [Actor Producer Extension](DI Core).

 > **Warning** You might be tempted at times to use an IndirectActorProducer which always returns the same instance, e.g. by using a static field.
-This is not supported, as it goes against the meaning of an actor restart, which is described here: [[What Restarting Means]].
+This is not supported, as it goes against the meaning of an actor restart, which is described here: [What Restarting Means](Supervision#what-restarting-means).

 When using a dependency injection framework, actor MUST NOT have singleton scope.